Kirk: The word is no. I am therefore going anyway.

 - Not Named in Opening Credits: William Shatner.
 Leonard Nimoy.
 DeForest Kelley.
 Rest of the cast.
 (Lampshaded by a slightly longer than normal gap between when Shatner's name fades and Kelly's appears.)

 - Not So Stoic: Sarek.
-Despite his differences with Spock, and his own strict Vulcan beliefs, he was still a grieving and anguished father who just lost his son.
-When he went to pay Kirk a visit, he checked logic at the door and demanded answers.
-He confessed to the High Priestess of Mount Seleya herself that his logic is "uncertain" where his son is concerned.
+Despite his differences with Spock, and his own strict Vulcan beliefs, he is still a grieving and anguished father who just lost his son.
+When he goes to pay Kirk a visit, he checks logic at the door and demands answers.
+He confesses to the High Priestess of Mount Seleya herself that his logic is "uncertain" where his son is concerned.